Inflationary phase and role of dark energy: Revisited: Introduction

 \section{Introduction}

 The cosmology based on an elegant idea that our Universe was started to be expanded from a spacetime singularity, known as Big Bang cosmology.
-The discovery of the Cosmic Microwave Background \cite{Gammow} abandoned the idea of the Steady State theory of the Universe \cite{Bondi,Hoyle1,Hoyle2}.
-Moreover, the data observed in the `Supernova Cosmology Project (SCP)' \cite{Perlmutter1,Perlmutter2} and the `High-z Supernova Search Team (HST)' \cite{Riess,Schmidt} show that presently the Universe is not only expanding but also accelerating.
-Both of the groups concluded that their results are sensitive to a linear combination of $0.8 \Omega_{M} - 0.6 \Omega_{\Lambda}$ (SCP) and $1.4 \Omega_{M} - \Omega_{\Lambda}$ (HST), where $\Omega_{M}$ and $\Omega_{\Lambda}$ being respectively the cosmic matter and vacuum energy densities.
+The discovery of the Cosmic Microwave Background ~\cite{Gammow} abandoned the idea of the Steady State theory of the Universe~\cite{Bondi,Hoyle1,Hoyle2}.
+Moreover, the data observed in the `Supernova Cosmology Project (SCP)' ~\cite{Perlmutter1,Perlmutter2} and the `High-z Supernova Search Team (HST)'~\cite{Riess,Schmidt} show that presently the Universe is not only expanding but also accelerating.
+Both the groups concluded that their results are sensitive to a linear combination of $0.8 \Omega_{M} - 0.6 \Omega_{\Lambda}$ (SCP) and $1.4 \Omega_{M} - \Omega_{\Lambda}$ (HST), where $\Omega_{M}$ and $\Omega_{\Lambda}$ being respectively the cosmic matter and vacuum energy densities.
 The negative sign in the linear combination signifies that the matter and vacuum energy have opposite effects on the cosmological acceleration.
 A positive vacuum energy causes to accelerate the expansion, while the matter tends to slow it down.
 The high density vacuum energy eventually wins over the matter and makes the Universe to be expanded with an acceleration.
-Such vacuum energy, characterized by the negative pressure $p \simeq -\rho$, is interpreted as dark energy, constituting $73$ percent of the content of the present Universe \cite{Sahni}.
+Such vacuum energy, characterized by the negative pressure $p \simeq -\rho$, is interpreted as dark energy, constituting $73$ percent of the content of the present Universe~\cite{Sahni}.
+The energy associated with primordial inflation is around a few TeV having extremely long duration and hence dark energy be a natural consequence of inflationary paradigm at the electroweak energy scale~\cite{Ringeval}.